5app/digital-hub-api/samples/import-users/README.md

 # Import users

-Takes a users' JSON file as an input and create accounts for them.
+> Takes a users' JSON file as an input and creates accounts for them.

 ## Importing users
 To run the script and import users, please execute the command `./import-users.js users.json` where `users.json` is the the file containing the details for the users to import (see below for an example).